 Bios

-I studied plant pathology at Wageningen University (masters in 1986, Cum Laude), followed by two years of civil service (Institute for Soil Fertility, Haren, Groningen).
-After finishing my PhD in ecotoxicology (Wageningen University, 1993), I received a postdoc position at the Free University (Amsterdam).
-The core ideas of the operator theory stem from spring 1994.
-In 1996 our family moved to Denmark, where I worked on computer-simulations of pesticide side-effects (National Environmental Research Institute, NERI, Silkeborg).
-In 1999 we moved back to Wageningen where I became team leader of an ecology group at Alterra.
-A few years later I gave up my team leadership, to work more hours on the Operator theory and related topics.
-Support of Alterra resulted in my second PhD (Radboud University Nijmegen, 2010) and in the publishing of two books.
-Since 2013 I am involved in the AGI company Mind|Construct.
-In 2016 I coached students during their academic consultancy training (ACT).
-My work at Alterra ended in 2017.
-In 1918 I studied philosophy of science (Wageningen University, 2018), which time resulted in the writing of the ”ScienceBites“.
+I studied plant pathology at Wageningen University (Master’s degree 1986, Cum Laude), followed by a PhD in ecotoxicology (Wageningen University, 1993) and a postdoctoral position at the Free University (Amsterdam).
+The core ideas of the operator theory date from spring 1994.
+In 1996 our family moved to Denmark, where I worked on computer simulations of pesticide side effects (National Environmental Research Institute, NERI, Silkeborg).
+In 1999 we moved back to Wageningen, where I became team leader of an ecology group at Alterra.
+A few years later, I gave up team leadership to work more on the operator theory and related topics.
+The support of Alterra led to my second PhD (Radboud University Nijmegen, 2010) and the publication of two books.
+Since 2013 I have been in contact with the AGI company Mind|Construct.
+In 2016, I coached students during their Academic Consultancy Training (ACT).
+My work for Alterra ended in 2017.
+In 2018 I studied philosophy of science (Wageningen University), which led to the writing of the book ”ScienceBites“.

 Mission and vision